shaltaev/vue-what-screen/README.md

       value: 1800 // if Portrait the same Landscape
     }
   ],
-  breakpointsLastName: "uH", // if not seted then name will be `u_${brackpoints[last].name}` like u_H
+  breakpointsLastName: "uH", // if not set then name will be `u_${breakpoints[last].name}` like u_H

   /**
-   * If you add next, then options.breakpoints and options.reakpointsLastName will be ignored */
+   * If you add next, then options.breakpoints and options.breakpointsLastName will be ignored */
   breakpointsPreset: "BS"
 }